Nausea from weightlifting

 It may make sense to experiment with the time between your sets, number of repetitions, and the amount of weight you are lifting.
 Remember, the science of exercise has moved away from the "no pain, no gain" philosophy.
 Less repetition with lower weights can still have tremendous benefits.

 A well trained personal trainer, exercise physiologist, or sports medicine specialist may be able to provide some insight and helpful tips.
-If you don't experience relief from changes to your workout and diet, it may make sense to visit with a provider.
-Columbia students can make an appointment with Primary Care Medical Services by calling x4-2284 or by logging into Open Communicator.
+If you don't experience relief from changes to your workout and diet, it may make sense to visit with a health care provider.

 Some small changes in your before workout snacks and some minor adjustments to your regimen may let you get on with getting pumped.